-- → A YES vote on Question 1 allows the operating budgets of the School Department and the Town government for FY'24 to be funded. - → A NO vote on Question 1 disapproves the operating budgets of the School Department and the Town government for FY'24.
+\rightarrow A YES vote on Question 1 allows the operating budgets of the Town government and the School Departments for FY'24 to be funded.

+\rightarrow A NO vote on Question 1 disapproves the operating budgets of the Town government and School Departments FY'24.